Howard tossed, No. 4 Michigan tops Terps, Big Ten semis next

 - Oops!Something went wrong.Please try again later.

-INDIANAPOLIS (AP) All Michigan coach Juwan Howard intended to do, he said, when he started walking toward the baseline during the second half of Friday's Big Ten Tournament quarterfinals was question a call.
+INDIANAPOLIS – All Michigan coach Juwan Howard intended to do, he said, when he started walking toward the baseline during the second half of Friday’s Big Ten Tournament quarterfinals was question a call.

 Maryland coach Mark Turgeon, meanwhile, had already seen enough.
 He didn’t like what he’d heard during the teams’ previous two games and didn’t appreciate the conference’s response when he reported his concerns.